 Getting a new car, particularly for new drivers, can be a tremendously exciting time, as can preparing for a one-off road trip.
 Getting car insurance is essential but as with most professions, there are a number of very specific words and phrases that mean something to those in the profession but little to those outside.
-To help you in your quest to obtain vehicle cover or perhaps when you are next securing some short term car insurance, we have put together this guide, busting open car insurance jargon so you can understand what is what in plain English.
+To help you in your quest to obtain vehicle cover or perhaps when you are next securing some temp cover insurance, we have put together this guide, busting open car insurance jargon so you can understand what is what in plain English.

 We have included an infographic that you can share with others who might benefit from our translation services.
 From ‘approved repairer’ to ‘no claims discount’, we’ve translated some of the most important car insurance terms to help get you on the road as quickly as possible!

 Car insurance jargon explained